Div-Element/Java_Learning/src/com/timethor/teaching/java/LESSONPLAN.md

 ### Elementary ####
 - - -
-L01P - Java Basics and Concepts
+L01P - Java Basics and Concepts - Part A
 * Pre-reqs: None
 * Topic: Objects and Behaviors => Classes and Methods - How do you make and use them?
 * Topic: Data Types - What are they?
 Why does Java have them?
 * Topic: Variables - Declarations and Definitions.
 Assignment methods.
 * Topic: Basic Operators - ( + - * / && || ! == != -- ++)
-* Topic: Expressions, Statements, Blocks - What are they?
-How do I use them?
-* Topic: Control Flow statements
-  * if, elseif, else
-  * switch
-  * do, while
-  * for
-* Branching statements - break, continue, return

 - - -
 A01C - Hello World with different methods of output